cassgvp/WIN-Open-Neuroimaging-Community/docs/community/roadmap.md

 # Roadmap
 {: .fs-9 }

-Individual short, medium and long term targets towards achieving our goals {: .fs-6 .fw-300 }
+Short, medium and long term milestones as we work towards our goals {: .fs-6 .fw-300 }

 ---